PierrunoYT/IdeaForge-AI/README.md

 3. Follow the prompts:
    - Enter your brainstorming topic (e.g., "New viral products for Alibaba" or "Pizza and tech innovations")
    - Choose output format:
-     - Option 1: Generate a mind map (saved as "mind_map.png")
+     - Option 1: Generate a network graph (saved as "idea_network.png")
      - Option 2: Save ideas to a Word document ("brainstorm_ideas.docx")

 ## Contributing